xiaoyang-sde/knowledge-base/docs/javascript-tutorial/03-additional-articles/04-storing-data-in-the-browser.md

 alert( document.cookie );
 ```

-Use regular expresssion or array functions to split that string and find a particular cookie.
+Use regular expression or array functions to split that string and find a particular cookie.

 ### Writing to document.cookie